Mahoromatic: Management

 A cold-hearted android in the form of a youth who was created by and works under the Management's robotics scientist Professor Mephlis during his scheme to take Mahoro for himself.
 However, Feldrance was actually working for the higher-ups to collect the data that Mephlis gathered on Mahoro.
 When Mephlis's plans failed, Feldrance made his move and killed the scientist before taking the data as his creator's lab explodes; he felt no remorse for betraying his creator, coldly pointing out that it was Mephlis, after all, who made Feldrance the way he is.

 In the anime, he soon met his untimely end along with the death of Mahoro.

 In the manga version, he chops Suguru's hands while capturing Mahoro but soon stopped by Slash and Ryuuga.
-He also witnessed the death of Mahoro to save Mankind.
-In the epilogue, he was the one of the last defenses of The Management in Mars. he encounters Suguru who kills him.
+He also witnessed the death of Mahoro to save mankind.
+In the epilogue, he was one of the last defenses of The Management in Mars.
+He encounters Suguru who kills him.
 With his last breath, he asks whether the quest of vengeance gave him satisfaction.